pwl1m/ino-games-qa-exam/README.md

 # ino-games-qa-exam

 This repository is dedicated to QA Testing of an Exam of online games.
-It includes test cases, bug reports and any kind of documentation for any games previously described for that exam.
+It includes test cases, bug reports and any kind of documentation the Game Esqueleto Explosivo 2 Slot previously described for that exam and a bug i found in Unusual Suspects.

 ## Structure
+- 'assets/': Attachments;
-- 'reports/': Contains bug reports and templates.
+- 'reports/': Contains bug reports and templates;
-- 'docs/': Docs and guides
+- 'docs/': Docs and guides;
-- 'tests/': Steps to line to cases
+- 'scripts/': Steps to line to cases